By Casey Burgat

 What do the data show?

-The chart above, and corresponding tables below, show the House members with the lowest and highest levels of staff turnover in 2017.
-Rep. Joseph Crowley (D-NY) led the most stable House office with only a single aide (0.035 percent turnover) departing during 2017.
-Rep. David Young’s (R-IA) office experienced the highest level of staff turnover with 50 percent of his aides departing in a single year.
-Forty-four Representatives had turnover rates above 30 percent in 2017, a pace that would result in the entire office turning over in just a three year span.
+The chart above shows the House members with the lowest and highest levels of staff turnover in 2017.
+Reps.
+Kelly Butterfield, Cicilline, Davis, Van Hollen, and LaMalfa led the most stable House office with only a single aide (5.55 percent turnover) departing during 2017.
+Rep. Ruthfus’s (R-PA) office experienced the highest level of staff turnover with 50 percent of his aides departing in a single year.
+Fifty Representatives had turnover rates above 35 percent in 2017, a pace that would result in the entire office turning over in just a three year span.

 Variations in the data by party and member gender

-Nine of the 10 most stable House offices are held by Democrats.
-On the other end of the turnover spectrum, nine of the 10 offices with the highest staff turnover are Republican.
+Nine of the 12 most stable House offices are held by Democrats.
+On the other end of the turnover spectrum, 11 of the 14 offices with the highest staff turnover are Republican.

-Of the 44 lawmakers with 30 percent or higher turnover, 34 (or 77 percent) are Republican.
-Some of this turnover can likely be attributed to the Trump administration hiring veteran Republican staff off the Hill to help fill White House and federal agency positions.
+Of course, much of the turnover found in Republican offices can likely be attributed to the Trump administration hiring veteran Republican staff off the Hill to help fill White House and federal agency positions.
 But, as revolving door research suggests, higher turnover in Republican offices could also be due to majority-party staff cashing in on their connections and moving to positions with businesses and other special interest organizations.

-Women lawmakers lead more stable offices.
-Female members represent 19.3 percent of House lawmakers, yet lead 35.7 percent of the 14 offices with the lowest rates of staff turnover.
-Conversely, female members represent only two of the 14 (14.3 percent) offices with the highest turnover rates.
+Women lawmakers lead offices with higher turnover.
+Female members represent 19.3 percent of House lawmakers, yet lead eight percent of the 21 offices (38 percent) with the highest rates of staff turnover.
+Conversely, female members represent only one of the 12 (8.3 percent) offices with the lowest turnover rates.
+More research is needed to ascertain the individual motives of staffers departing women-led offices at much higher rates than their male counterparts.

 But given the degree to which members of Congress heavily rely on their staff, and the growing concern among some congressional observers that Congress is increasingly run by young (and often inexperienced) staff, data on turnover rates are particularly relevant.
 Offices that experience higher rates of turnover, especially in higher level positions, will generally be less effective in providing constituent service and affecting public policy.
 Offices with more turnover are also more likely to turn to lobbyists and special interests to fill the information void left by departing staff.